ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Py.rst

 #.
 The time at which we want to transform

 Providing ``rclpy.time.Time()`` will just get us the latest available transform.
-All this is wrapped in a try-except block to catch possible exceptions.
+All this is wrapped in a try-except block to handle possible exceptions.

 .. code-block:: python